tooky/tooky.co.uk/source/drafts/connascence-and-inverting-dependencies.html.markdown

 end
 ```

-In 200x I saw Jim Weirich speak about the [Grand Unified Theory of Software
+In 2010 I saw Jim Weirich speak about the [Grand Unified Theory of Software
-Development][GUT] where he introduced his audience to the idea of
+Development][GUT] (this is the version from Aloha on Rails) where he introduced
-[Connascence][connascence], from wikipedia:
+his audience to the idea of [Connascence][connascence], from wikipedia:

   > In software engineering, two components are connascent if a change in one
   > would require the other to be modified in order to maintain the overall